 Working with hundreds of advisors on social media marketing, we’ve come to learn a few things and we get asked a lot of questions.
 One question we’re asked a lot is “what type of content should I share on social media?”

 When diving into social media, it’s important to remember that your audiences on each channel are going to be different.
 This also means the content you share may be different across each channel – and that’s okay.

 For example, if you take a look at the Twenty Over Ten Twitter and LinkedIn accounts, you’ll see that we post completely different things on each platform.
 But how do we decide what to share on which platform?
 Read on to learn exactly what types of content you should be sharing across popular social media platforms like Twitter, Facebook, and LinkedIn.

 Types of Content to Post on Facebook

-The majority of advisors we work with at Twenty Over Ten with are now most familiar with this social media platform – Facebook.
+The majority of advisors we work with are now most familiar with Facebook.
 Maybe you’ve had a personal Facebook page for some years now but you’ve never dabbled in it from a business/company perspective.
 They are very different.
-As a brand on Facebook it’s important to pay attention to what your audience likes and gravitates towards or engages well with.
+Like a brand on Facebook, it’s important to pay attention to what your audience likes and gravitates towards or engages well with.

-Articles about local events & other community happenings
+- Articles about local events and community happenings

 Recent studies show that video is far outperforming images on Facebook.
-Garnering an average organic reach of 8.7% using video in your Facebook posts is a top performing.
+Garnering an average organic reach of 8.7% using video in your Facebook posts is top-performing.
 Additionally, the amount of video from people and brands on Facebook has increased by 94% and is averaging more than 1 billion video views per day.